← progressportsmouth.comProgress Portsmouth

 Under 3 min per employee

-Why this matters right now: Portsmouth City Council approved a 145-item Housing Action Plan on February 17, 2026.
+Why this matters right now: Portsmouth City Council approved a comprehensive Housing Action Plan on February 17, 2026.
 The Housing Committee is actively prioritizing which items move first.
 Employer data — even from a handful of businesses — is the kind of concrete, local evidence that shapes those decisions.
 Harmony Homes conducted a similar survey whose findings directly informed a cottage cluster development in Dover.
 The window for data to influence Portsmouth's priorities is now.

 Portsmouth Workforce Housing Survey